 We will prepare a final drawing developed from the concept diagram and the shared discussion.
-The plan will be drawn to scale in ink and show the detail of the proposals such as positions of proposed paths and paving, walls and fencing and the extent and character of the planting (not individual species at this stage).
+The plan will be to scale and show the detail of the proposals such as positions of proposed paths and paving, walls and fencing and the extent and character of the planting (not individual species at this stage).
 It will be accompanied by notes to explain the plan further and provide technical detail on materials and structures.
 A setting out plan showing dimensions and levels will accompany the masterplan if required.
-Our plans are hand-drawn to scale; we do not use computer-aided design and so we will select which method to use depending on the requirements.
+Our plans are hand-drawn to scale; however we have invested in computer-aided design and so we will select which method to use depending on the requirements.
 Using CAD means we can easily incorporate architects into our drawings.

 In some cases it may be necessary to prepare construction details for features such as ponds, pergolas and steps.
 We can also provide a detailed build Specification of Works if you are considering going out to tender for your garden build.